Do I Have ADHD?

 This doesn’t mean “you have ADHD.”

-It means the pattern is strong enough that a proper evaluation could give clarity.
+It means the pattern is strong enough that a proper evaluation may help clarify what is going on.

 What a full ADHD evaluation looks like